NexGenCloud/hyperstack-sdk-python/docs/CustomerContractApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **retrieve_contract_details**
+# **get_customer_contract_details**
-> CustomerContractDetailResponseModel retrieve_contract_details(contract_id)
+> CustomerContractDetailResponseModel get_customer_contract_details(contract_id)

 Retrieve Contract Details

 Retrieve details of a specific contract by providing the contract ID in the path.
 The endpoint returns the contract object along with its associated discount plans.
-For more information, [**click here**](https://infrahub-doc.nexgencloud.com/docs/api-reference/pricebook-resources/retrieve-contract-details).
+For more information, [**click here**](None/docs/api-reference/pricebook-resources/retrieve-contract-details).

 ### Example

 * Api Key Authentication (apiKey):
-* Api Key Authentication (accessToken):

 ```python
 import hyperstack